Workflow Platform for all kinds of business process and approvals

 And that leads us to our target for today—the content audit.

 A content audit involves taking stock of your existing content assets and reviewing them to uncover insights about how to do your content marketing better.
-In this article, you’ll learn why you need to audit your content, how to do it, and what tools you need for it.
+In this article, you’ll learn why you need to audit your content, how project management helps you, and why you need a project management tool.

 Content audits are important in the content marketing process since they help every marketer: